elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

 #### VNC with SSH Forwarding

-So let&#8217;s create an SSH Tunnel to our VNC server and map the remote port 5902 to 5902 on our local machine:
+So let's create an SSH Tunnel to our VNC server and map the remote port 5902 to 5902 on our local machine:

     elatov@fed:~$ssh -Nf -L 5902:localhost:5902 user1@rhel1
     user1@rhel1's password: